alex-karev/aes-tools/README.md

 ## Embeddings Abstraction

-`AESEmbeddings.py` contains `AESEmbeddings` class which makes it possible to generate and cache embeddings for any essay by id.
+`AESEmbeddings.py` contains `AESEmbeddings` and `AESSententenceEmbeddings` classes which makes it possible to generate and cache embeddings for any essay by id.

-You can use initialize `AESEmdeddigns` with `AESData` as argument and then use `get_embeddings` function to generate embeddings for any essay.
+You can use initialize them with `AESData` as argument and then use `get_embeddings` function to generate embeddings for any essay by its id.